guardianproject/IOCipher/README.txt

 are all "native" C code that needs to be built before working with the Java.
 First, make sure you have the prerequisites:

-  apt-get install tcl libtool automake autoconf gawk
+  apt-get install tcl libtool automake autoconf gawk libssl-dev

 Now build everything:

-  cd /path/to/guardianproject/iocipher
+  cd /path/to/guardianproject/IOCipher
-  git submodule init
-  git submodule update
-  make -C external
+  git submodule update --init --recursive make -C external ndk-build
-  ndk-build